 He returned to the Bahamas.
 As of 1985, Ed was a craps-table croupier at Resorts International’s Paradise Island Casino.28 He worked for at least one other establishment in the gaming business, a staple of the Bahamian tourist economy.29 As of 2006, he was with the Local Government and Consumer Affairs agency, on Arawak Cay, a popular attraction in the Nassau area.
 He was married and had three children.30 In his leisure hours, Armbrister became a notable local softball player.31

 According to Oswald Brown, “Beginning in the 1980s, baseball was allowed to deteriorate” in the Bahamas.32 The BBA had become largely dormant.
 In 1993, however, a new group called the Bahamas Baseball Federation sprang up.
 The same year, the New Providence Amateur Baseball League started play, and the game regained some momentum in the outer islands as well.
-The nation still produced a handful of prospects, including Antoan Richardson, who appeared in nine games for the Atlanta Braves in 2011 after battling back from the independent Northern League.
+The nation still produced a handful of prospects, including Antoan Richardson, who in 2011 enjoyed his first of two brief stints in the majors after battling back from the independent Northern League.
 Armbrister remained involved, having served as a consultant to the Ministry of Sports, with a mission to boost the game in local junior and senior schools.
 In July 2005 he managed the Bahamian junior national team that beat their Cuban counterparts 7-6.33

 On March 10, 2007, Armbrister received the honor given to the top sporting figures in the Bahamas, as his picture was added to the Wall of Fame at Lynden Pindling International Airport.
 Many local observers felt it was long overdue, but Ed took it philosophically, saying, “Better late than never.”34 In October 2008 he became a member of the Bahamas National Hall of Fame.